Course guide of International Organisations (21211G2)

 Ordinary assessment session

 Assessment in the course is carried out in the form of continuous assessment as the general rule.
-Continuous assessment means assessing students’ progress throughout their course, evaluating their course assignments, and participation in classes and seminars (literature review quizzes, role play, group projects, and presentations; all assignments are designed not just to test what you know, but to help you develop your knowledge, skills, and confidence), as well as through an end-of-term assessment).
-The course shall be evaluated by means of:
+Continuous assessment means assessing students’ progress throughout their course, evaluating their course assignments, and participating in classes and seminars (literature review quizzes, role play, group projects, and presentations; all assignments are designed not just to test what you know, but to help you develop your knowledge, skills, and confidence), as well as through an end-of-term assessment).
+The course shall be evaluated through:

-• Exams to be determined by the course instructors (either written or oral exams or a combination of both).
-This assessment component shall make for 60% of the final grade.
+• Exams are to be determined by the course instructors (either written or oral exams or a combination of both).
+This assessment component shall make up 60% of the final grade.
+See Continuous Assessments tests for parts I, II and III of the Syllabus according to the Class Calendar

-• Summative assessment: attendance, participation, dissertations, presentations.
-In particular, active participation in review-debate-quiz sessions, as well as individual and group assignments.
-This assessment component shall make for 40% of the final grade.
+• Summative assessment: attendance, participation, dissertations, presentations, particularly active participation in review-debate-quiz sessions, as well as individual and group assignments.
+This assessment component shall make up 40% of the final grade.
 Compulsory attendance applies to review sessions, seminars, and discussion classes.
 Lack of attendance or lack of effective and fruitful participation will be reflected in the final grade.
+See Class Calendar for small group sessions (G1 and G2).

 The grading system will reflect a numeric mark, according to article 5 of R. D. 1125/2003, September 5th, regulating the European Credit System and the grading system in official university degrees, valid in the whole Spanish territory.
 The final mark obtained by a student will be the average grade of all assessment activities applicable to a particular course.
-Students are strongly advised to carefully read the “Description of assessment”, available in PRADO.
+Students are strongly advised to carefully read all documents uploaded on the PRADO Course Page.

-NOTA BENE: Students who are not able, or not willing, to pass the exam may obtain a certificate of attendance.
+NOTA BENE: Students who are unable, or unwilling, to pass the exam may obtain a certificate of attendance.
 They MUST inform the lecturer at the beginning of the term and prove attendance to at least 80% of the lectures and seminars.
-Failure to do so at the beginning of the term precludes the issuance of such a certificate. • Students must be aware that, in order to pass the course, they have to pass the written exam, scheduled at the end of the term.
+Failure to do so at the beginning of the term precludes the issuance of such a certificate. • Students must be aware that, to pass the course, they must pass the written exam, scheduled at the end of the term.
 There won’t be any exception to this rule.
 Accordingly, it is useless to ask for any particular arrangement, such as “other type of assessment”, “an additional paper”, a different exam date, etc.

 Extraordinary assessment session

 Students shall sit an oral exam.
-This will be conducted by means of an individual interview, during which the teachers shall ask both theoretical and applied questions covering the overall syllabus.
-The exam call shall indicate the time, tools, and the assessment criteria.
+This will be conducted through an individual interview, during which the instructor shall ask both theoretical and applied questions covering the overall syllabus.
+The exam call shall indicate the time, tools, and assessment criteria.
 This exam shall account for 100% of the final grade.

 Single final assessment

-All students that have not followed the continuous assessment and been granted the right to sit the final exam shall be assessed by means of an oral exam.
-Teachers shall ask a minimum of three main questions, one for each part of the syllabus.
+All students who have not followed the continuous assessment and have been granted the right to sit the final exam shall be assessed using an oral exam.
+Instructors shall ask a minimum of three main questions, one for each part of the syllabus.
 Questions will cover the overall syllabus.
-The exam call shall indicate the time, tools, and the assessment criteria.
+The exam call shall indicate the details regarding, time, place, and assessment criteria.
 This exam shall account for 100% of the final grade.

 Additional information